axem-solutions/example/docs/preparations.md

 ### Run the STM32CubeMX

-You need to install the STM32CubeMX for you host PC.
+You need to install the STM32CubeMX for your host PC.
 [:material-link: Installation](https://www.st.com/en/development-tools/stm32cubemx.html)

 !!! note